Discover the Iconic London Landmarks

 The British Museum

-When visiting the British Museum, make sure to see the iconic Rosetta Stone, which played a crucial role in deciphering Egyptian hieroglyphs.
-Additionally, explore the Egyptian mummies and the stunning Elgin Marbles, which are a collection of classical Greek marble sculptures.
+The British Museum visitors must see the Rosetta Stone because it helped decode Egyptian hieroglyphs.
+The British Museum also exhibits the Egyptian mummies and the Elgin Marbles which represent a collection of classical Greek marble sculptures.

 The Houses of Parliament and Big Ben